 As touched on above, there are plenty of different blackjack variants out there.
 The number of decks used in a game, the total of the dealer hits and stands on, the value of the prizes, and the rules regarding doubling down and splitting can all change.
 This alters the RTP and house edges of games and creates a wonderful selection of bitcoin blackjack variants for you to choose from.
 There are far too many for us to list in full here, but we’ll give you a sliver of a taste of some of the most popular ones below:

 A common bitcoin blackjack variant, Double Exposure, sees the dealer’s two cards exposed and face up from the start.
 This gives you quite a bit of knowledge about how to bet.
 However, to keep the house edge, payouts for blackjack are reduced from 3:2 to 1:1.
 Moreover, the player loses tied hands instead of them pushing.
-Additional restrictions come in regarding doubling down and splitting, such as not doubling after a split.
+Additional restrictions come in regarding doubling down and splitting, such as not double after a split.

 Blackjack Switch sees players play with at least two hands.
 You are permitted to switch cards from one to the other.
 This is advantageous if you have the cards to form a blackjack.
 All cards are dealt face up in this game.
 Doubling after a split is permitted; you can double on any two cards and re-split up to four hands.
 However, to counteract this good fortune, blackjack only pays 1:1, and a dealer hand of twenty-two will push rather than bust.

 Other variants you may come across include Atlantic City Blackjack, Vegas Strip, and Vegas Downtown.
 Single deck blackjack, multi-hand blackjack, and European Blackjack are other variants you may wish to consider.
-Each of these has its own twists on the rules, but most use an alternative number of decks from conventional, classic blackjack.
+Each of these has its twists on the rules, but most use an alternative number of decks from conventional, classic blackjack.

-Almost all bitcoin blackjack games come with side-bets.
+Almost all Bitcoin blackjack games come with side-bets.
 Again, these are far too numerous to list in full, but we’ll introduce you to a few of them below:

 Why might you choose to play bitcoin blackjack, as opposed to blackjack with fiat currencies?
-In a nutshell, Bitcoin is a far speedier method to obtain your winnings, comes with suitably lower fees than many rival options and offers you a touch more anonymity if that matters to you.
+In a nutshell, Bitcoin is a far speedier method to obtain your winnings, comes with suitably lower fees than many rival options, and offers you a touch more anonymity if that matters to you.
 Moreover, most top blackjack games are now bitcoin-friendly, so you have nothing to lose by having a go at them with cryptocurrencies.

 We wouldn’t let you get started without first providing you with a few handy hints and top tips from our own bitcoin blackjack strategy book.
 Get a pen and jot these blackjack tips down if you want to improve your game.